“My old iPhone asking for passcode I never set up after update to iOS 14.4.2, how can I bypass this?”

 Step 1.
 Download and install KeyPass, and connect your iPhone to computer via a USB cable.

 Step 2.
-On the home interface, click “Start” button.
+On the home interface, select “Unlock Screen Passcode” and then click “Start” button.

 Step 3.
 Then put your iPhone into DFU mode by follow the instructions it shows.